Staffing07/josh/install_josh.md

 **A default admin user with user with username admin@admin.com and password admin will be created**

 Note: Optional:If you wish to use a different username or password, please open <code>database\seeds\AdminSeeder.php</code> and edit values around lines 14-18

-### Adding extra fields to users table
-We have added many other fields to <code>users</code> table, you can add all those fields by executing below command in command prompt/terminal

-<code>php artisan migrate</code>

-Note: please check all files in <code>database\migrations</code> to know what fields are being added.